5 Bad Xactimate Habits To Break In 2021

 5. Not Having An Xactimate Certification

 It used to be that roofers and contractors could be self-taught in the program and “get by” without formal training or completing the certification process.
-Contractors of all types must be smarter than carrier adjusters and have the certifications to prove it.
-If you are not already, make a plan to get certified in Level 1 by the end of 2021.
+Because there is only a 2% user certification rate amongst claim handling professionals, acquiring yours will place you in an elite group of Xactimate professionals.
+Ultimately, this would give you the credentials and confidence to ensure you are generating factual and accurate estimates.
+If you are not already, make a plan to get certified in Level 1 by the end of the year.